-It is the policy of the Department that untenured TTF faculty and lecturers, receive regular mentoring from tenured faculty and tenured faculty or senior lecturers, respectively.
+It is the policy of the Department that all assistant and associate professors, lecturers and senior lecturers, and assistant and associate scientists, receive regular mentoring from a faculty member at higher rank in the same or a parallel track.
 The Chair, in consultation with the junior faculty member, shall appoint a mentor within one month of the faculty member's arrival on campus.
+All mentors and mentees should refer to the departmental guidelines on suggested mentoring practices and resources on mentorship (to be available on the department website).

-The mentor will meet with the faculty member within a month and provide him/her with a copy of the appropriate Biology Promotion Criteria as well as University of Florida and CLAS Tenure and Promotion Guidelines.
+The mentor will meet with the faculty member within a month and provide them with a copy of the appropriate Biology Promotion Criteria as well as University of Florida and CLAS Tenure and Promotion Guidelines.
 After reviewing the guidelines, the faculty member and the mentor will meet to discuss the criteria for tenure and promotion.

-During this meeting, the mentor should recommend that the faculty member enter the University tenure and promotion or promotion packet on his/her computer to begin the process of preparing the packet for the 3rd year-review.
-The mentor should meet with their advisee on a regular basis - at least once or twice a semester and discuss issues of professional development.
+During this meeting, the mentor should recommend that the faculty member enter the University tenure and promotion or promotion packet on their computer to begin the process of preparing the packet for the 3rd year-review.
+The mentor should meet with their mentee on a regular basis - at least once or twice a semester - to discuss issues of professional development.
 The mentor helps to identify problem areas and, in consultation with the Chair, recommends remedies.
-The mentor is also available to the faculty member to assist in the assembly of his or her promotion packet.